-Crockpot Hot Chocolate is an easy twist on the classic mug of hot cocoa.
+Crockpot Hot Chocolate is an easy twist on the classic mug of instant hot cocoa.
 Perfect on a cold, snowy day!
-Let the hot chocolate slow cook for 2 hours while out sleigh riding, holiday shopping, or shoveling snow!
-Come inside to a hot mug of rich and creamy crockpot hot chocolate, made with cocoa powder, milk, sugar, chocolate chips, and a dash of vanilla extract.
+Let the hot chocolate slow cook while out sleigh riding, holiday shopping, or shoveling snow.

 You can make hot chocolate in the crockpot while doing wintery things around the house, or while you're out running last minute holiday errands.
 It's also the perfect treat to make while taking the kids sledding.
 As soon as you walk in the door, that warm-me-up hot cocoa will be ready and waiting!

 This recipe works in at least a 4 quart slow cooker.
 You can make larger batches by increases the ingredients proportionally.

 To make this delicious crockpot hot chocolate you need: